AM311/Cybersecurity_Report/home.md

 Once all the machines and their OSs have been installed, it is necessary to properly configure them in order to practicaly realize the described scenario.

-In this guide, many details will
-We will omit for brevity most of the technical steps for doing this, giving only the main
+In this guide, many details will be omitted, ; it will be given just an outline of the main configurations that are needed for each machine and an overview of the way to achieve these.

 ==RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO: utenti e come realizzare le ipotesi di lavoro (a grandi linee)==